 Nevada criminal defense attorney Michael Becker is a graduate of the University of Miami School of Law and the University of Southern California.
-He belongs to the National Association of Criminal Defense Lawyers.
+He also belongs to the National Association of Criminal Defense Lawyers.

-Fluent in Spanish, Daniel Page has conducted close to 40 Nevada trials and received acquittals for such charges as attempted murder, grand larceny, battery domestic violence, and battery with a deadly weapon causing substantial bodily harm.
+Fluent in Spanish, Daniel Page has conducted close to 40 trials and has received acquittals for such charges as attempted murder, grand larceny, battery domestic violence, and battery with a deadly weapon causing substantial bodily harm.
 An alumnus of the William S. Boyd School of Law, Daniel laid the foundation of his criminal defense career by doing a three-year tenure as a public defender in Clark County, Nevada.

 Las Vegas criminal defense attorney Shouse graduated Harvard Law with honors, was an editor for a prominent law journal and had his thesis published in the National Quarterly on State and Local Government Law.
-He spent his undergraduate years at UC Berkeley, where he graduated Phi Beta Kappa and with highest distinction.
+He spent his undergraduate years at UC Berkeley, where he graduated Phi Beta Kappa and with Highest Distinction.

 Prior to his career in criminal law, Mr. Shouse was an associate at the civil law firm of Sidley Austin.
-While at Sidley, he litigated matters for some of the world's most prominent corporations, including Western Union, Metropolitan Life, AT & T and Microsoft.
+While at Sidley, he litigated matters for some of the World's most prominent corporations, including Western Union, Metropolitan Life, AT & T and Microsoft.

 Nevada criminal defense attorney Neil Shouse belongs to the National Association of Criminal Defense Lawyers .